autarky/docs/content/installation.md

 Read some of the example files located in the skeleton project and you should be able to figure out a lot just based on that.

+If you create a lot of new projects or just want to type less, you can add the following to `~/.bash_aliases` in any unix-like environment:

+	function autarky-new {
+		composer create-project autarky/skeleton -s dev --prefer-dist $@ }

+Now you can do `autarky-new /path/to/project`.

 ## Project structure

 The default project structure looks like this: